 Across Australia trace mineral deficiencies vary between regions.
 Copper, cobalt and selenium are deficient in most coastal areas of Australia.
 Large parts of Queensland and Northern Territory are marginally deficient in zinc.
 Iodine is regarded as marginally deficient throughout Australia and molybdenum is not regarded as deficient.
 Majority of forages grown in eastern Australia and South Australia are copper deficient.

 Trace minerals are essential elements for both growth and production.
 Therefore, it is important to ensure your herd is receiving the correct amount and to replace quantities that are lost during metabolism.
 Commonly drenches are generally used to overcome trace mineral deficiencies.
 However, drenches are usually short acting and inconvenient for frequent treatments.
 DIT offers uTRACE as a water-soluble trace element solution that contains iodine, copper, cobalt, selenium, zinc and manganese.
-Supplementing uTRACE does not require drenching or needling for administration and can be customised to address specific trace mineral deficiencies.
+Supplementing uTRACE does not require drenching or needling and can be customised to address specific trace mineral deficiencies.
 This allows farmers and producers to correct trace mineral content to improve the productivity of livestock, especially during pasture and seasonality changes when trace minerals fluctuate.

 Reference list